ShettyHarshit/restful-friends/README.md

 ```

-### We can test the other to APIs for if the response body is an Object
+### We can test the other two APIs to check if the response body is an Object

 ```